trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 };
 ```

-- `Tezos.transaction(RETURNED_PARAMS,TEZ_COST,CALLBACK_CONTRACT)` the oracle function requires to return the value back to the contract caller that is passed already as first parameter
+- `Tezos.transaction(RETURNED_PARAMS,TEZ_COST,CALLBACK_CONTRACT)` the oracle function requires to return the value back to the contract caller that is passed already as first parameter.
-- `return [list([op]) ,store]` this time, you return a list of operations to execute, there is no need to update the contract storage (but it is a mandatory return object)
+- `return [list([op]) ,store]` this time, you return a list of operations to execute, there is no need to update the contract storage (but it is a mandatory return object).

-3. Add now, the first part of the function `pokeAndGetFeedback`
+3. Add now, the first part of the function `pokeAndGetFeedback`.

 ```ligolang
 @entry